-After my recent article discussing how to get off the beaten path on the Norwegian fjords, a lot of you asked for more ideas of Geirangerfjord hotel locations.
-I’d say Geirangerfjord is the most beautiful fjord in Norway, so it’s definitely worth staying there for a few nights during your Norway trip!
+I’d say Geirangerfjord is one of the most beautiful fjords in Norway, so it’s definitely worth staying there for a few nights during your Norway trip!
 Unfortunately, most people seem to end up staying at a hotel in Geiranger, which is the most overpriced and overcrowded place on Geirangerfjord.

 But there are so many gems along Geirangerfjord that are tucked away from the crowds and just so, so beautiful.
-Here are my favorite places to stay on Geirangerfjord – on any budget!
+Here are my favorite places to stay on Geirangerfjord – on any budget (including a Geiranger hotel, if you must).

 The best luxury and boutique hotels on Geirangerfjord